The Coral (album): Composition and lyrics

-Musically, the sound of The Coral has been described as neo-psychedelia, and folk rock, with James Skelly's voice receiving comparisons to Eric Burdon of the Animals and Jim Morrison of the Doors.
+Musically, the sound of The Coral has been described as neo-psychedelia, folk rock, and garage punk with James Skelly's voice receiving comparisons to Eric Burdon of the Animals and Jim Morrison of the Doors.
 Skelly solely wrote or co-wrote the majority of the songs with Power, Duffy, Southall, Ian Skelly or Ryder-Jones; "Wildfire" is credited to Power only.
 The opening track, "Spanish Main", opens with the sound of feedback, evoking the sound of pirates singing on a ship during the chorus sections.
 The band said it was one of the last tracks made for the album, written in one rehearsal shortly prior to entering the studio.
 They were influenced by other songs about the sea, such as "Into the Mystic" (1970) by Van Morrison and "Ocean Rain" (1984) by Echo & the Bunnymen.
 The rise and drop in sound was inspired by the band's "teenage knowledge of bad dance music", citing techno and happy hardcore.
 "I Remember When" is done in the style of traditional Russian music, recalling the music of Nick Cave.
 The chord progression was taken from "What's the Difference" (1999) by Dr. Dre, and talks about an acid trip the band experienced.
 The middle portion of the track, as well as "Calendars and Clocks" were compared by the band to "Ennio Morricone soundtracks."